 - Gum Disease: Gum disease is the most common cause of bleeding gums.
 Also known as gingivitis, this earliest stage of gum disease causes your gums to become swollen and tender.
 Due to their sensitivity, they begin to bleed upon touch, especially when you brush, eat, or floss.
 Gingivitis occurs when a lot of plaque builds up, consequently irritating the gums—this is often caused by not brushing and flossing regularly.
 When not treated, gingivitis can progress to Periodontitis, which can lead to tooth loss.
 If you have signs of gingivitis, a trip to the dentist is needed ASAP.

 - Forceful Brushing: When you brush, you should do so in gentle circles that target every inch of your pearly whites.
 Since brushing is a naturally abrasive activity, practicing care is highly important to avoid pain and bleeding.
 It is important to note, however, that healthy gums won’t typically bleed just from vigorous brushing, which indicates that another problem is probably to blame.
-To be sure about the cause of your bleeding gums, make a dental appointment and explain your symptoms and oral care routine to your dental practitioner.
+To be sure about the cause of your bleeding gums, make a dental appointment with dentist in Citrus Heights and explain your symptoms and oral care routine to your dental practitioner.

 - A Vitamin K Deficiency: Your body depends on vitamin K to help in the process of blood clotting.
 If you’re deficient in this key vitamin, it can cause gums to bleed.
 To find out whether or not you have a vitamin deficiency, arrange a doctor’s appointment to get a blood test.

 These are the most common causes of bleeding gums.
 Fortunately, we can prevent the more harmful results of bleeding gums before they get worse.
 These problems are usually addressed at routine checkups, which is another reason why these checkups are so important.